 1. It’s heavy and unlike a generator, isn’t designed to be left out in the rain.

-2. It also has to be charged from a wall unit, so once it’s run out of power, it’s just a dead weight to lug around.
+2. It also has to be charged from a wall unit, so once it’s run out of power, it’s just weight to lug around.

 But if you enjoy camping with your home comforts, the DieHard 71688 will keep you powered up at a very reasonable price.

-At 5.5 lbs, it’s pretty lightweight for a power station.
+Plus at 5.5 lbs, it’s pretty light for a power station.

 You won’t be taking it backpacking with you, but it’s portable enough to carry from your car to your campsite without breaking your back.

-Best for Backpacking: Foxelli Dual USB Solar Charger
+Best Solar Power Source for Backpacking: Foxelli Dual USB Solar Charger

 If you’re backpacking for a couple of days and you just need something to charge your phone once or twice, then a small USB power unit such as the Anker Powercore will be your lightest option.